 As secrets that may tear Ali and Cole apart come to light, and more slayers are taken or killed, Ali will fight harder than ever to bring down Anima—even sacrificing her own life for those she loves.

 It took me a bit to finish listening to The Queen of Zombie Hearts because I just wanted to hold off on finishing this book.
-The first apart of the book alone put me through the ringer and I needed some time to recuperate.
+The first part of the book alone put me through the wringer and I needed some time to recuperate.

-This book definitely was the tearjerker of the books so far.
-I haven’t read the fourth book yet and I’m afraid too after what happened in this one.
+This book was the tearjerker of the books so far.
+I haven’t read the fourth book yet, and I’m afraid too after what happened in this one.
 I will though eventually.
-I’ll have to listen to it, like I did with this one and the other two.
+I’ll have to listen to it as I did with this one and the other two.

-Gena Showalter has always been a master of storytelling, which is why she will forever be a auto-buy author for me.
-I look forward to not only the fourth book in the White Rabbit Chronicles, but the other books she’s planning to write in the future.
+Gena Showalter has always been a master of storytelling, which is why she will forever be an auto-buy author for me.
+I look forward to not only the fourth book in the White Rabbit Chronicles but the other books she’s planning to write in the future.
 LOVE her books!